 5 things to watch for on primary Election Day

-Some races will be winnowed, others could be decided outright in Tuesday’s primary election
+Some races will be winnowed, others could be decided outright in Nevada’s primary election on Tuesday.

 The final primary ballots will be cast Tuesday, with voters choosing who will advance to the November elections in key races across the state, from U.S. Senate and governor to city council and statehouse seats.